yoovanr/yoovanr/README.md

   </tr>
 </table>

 I've been developing web and mobile apps for over 6 years.
 I'm a great team player, have an extreme attention to details and an efficient workflow.
-Besides that I'm an owner of a web and mobile development Upwork agency Spark X.
+Besides that I'm an owner of a web and mobile development agency Spark X.

 Here are the technologies I can easily apply to your next project: <br />
 🔧⠀Vue, Vuex, Vuetify, Nuxt <br />